The best federal sales executives find that just three things lead to more wins than losses:

 - Business Development Team Model and Resource Analysis looks at market-facing roles and responsibilities and rules of engagement internally and externally.

-- Opportunity Management the component of the Sales System which moves opportunities based on a phased approach from identification to win.
+- Opportunity Management is the component of the Sales System which moves opportunities based on a phased approach from identification to win.

 The Assessment Phase deliverable presents findings and an implementation plan drafted, reviewed, agreed upon, and primed to be sponsored by the Steering Committee.